 – John Lennon, Imagine (1971)

-The song of John Lennon is an anthem for peace on Earth, for brotherhood of people, for the end of materialism – but also for the end of countries.
-He connects the concept of a country to nationalism that encourages people to fight and die for.
-John Lennon wrote the song in the 1970s, in the midst of the Cold War between the capitalistic and the socialistic bloc, only 30 years after World War II and 50 years after World War I. Especially in Europe this time point would have probably not been described as “peaceful”.
-And not just John Lennon connected this lack of peace with the existence of national states divided by artificial borders.
+John Lennon’s song is an anthem for peace on Earth, for brotherhood of people, for the end of materialism – but also for the end of countries.
+He connects the concept of a country to the nationalism that encourages people to fight and die for it.
+John Lennon wrote Imagine in the 1970s, in the midst of the Cold War between the capitalist and socialist blocs, only 30 years after World War II and 50 years after World War I. Especially in Europe this time point would have probably not been described as “peaceful”.
+And many, not just John Lennon, connected this lack of peace with the existence of national states divided by artificial borders.

-Now, another 45 years later, the situation in Europe looks much different: Most countries are united in a confederation of a largely shared economy.
-While there are still countries with clearly defined borders, they are mostly of legal nature, but citizens of the European Union can travel freely within large parts of Europe.
-This concept is celebrated as a major achievement, but it is mostly forgotten that the concept of nations with solid borders has not been there 200 years ago.
+Now, another 45 years later, the situation in Europe looks much different: most countries are united in a confederation of largely shared economies.
+While there are still countries with clearly defined borders, they are mostly of legal nature and citizens of the European Union can travel freely within large parts of Europe.
+This concept is celebrated as a major achievement, but it is mostly forgotten that the concept of nations with solid borders was absent 200 years ago.
 While traveling back then was probably not as pleasant as it is today, Goethe at least did not need a passport when he traveled to Italy and back to Weimar.
-He also did not travel not from country “Germany” via “Austria” to “Italy”, but he rather crossed several duchies and principalities that do not exist anymore.
+He also did not travel from the country “Germany” via “Austria” to “Italy”, but he instead crossed several duchies and principalities that do not exist anymore.

 1.1 Motivation

-What we might call “our country” today has changed a lot in the past.
-Hardly any of the current 193 member states of the United Nations are in their same border as 100 years ago.
-The countries have evolved in time and space.
-Would it not be nice to see this development?
+What we might call “our country” today has changed greatly through history.
+Hardly any of the current 193 member states of the United Nations have the same borders as they did 100 years ago.
+Countries have evolved in time and space - would it not be nice to see this development?
 Would it not be nice to have a map that shows the state of the world at any point in history?
-With that map we can see how our country looked like 100 years ago.
-200 years ago.
-1000 years ago.
+With that map we could see how our country looked 100, 200, or even 1000 years ago.
 We could see how settlements became cities and principalities became national states.
-While there are many historical sources describing one point in history, may it be governmental bills, historical maps or diary entries of kings, there is no such thing as a comprehensive historical world atlas that lets you travel back in time and space and explore when our country changed, where it changed – and most importantly why?
-This thesis is all about that: How can the historical development of countries be shown, for the benefit of a better understanding of how we became what we are today.
+While there are many historical sources describing one point in history, be they governmental bills, historical maps or diary entries of kings, there is no such thing as a comprehensive historical world atlas that lets you travel back in time and space and explore when our country changed, where it changed – and most importantly why?
+This is the question at the heart of this thesis: How can the historical development of countries be visualized, for the benefit of a better understanding of how we became what we are today.

-This is a very complicated undertaking, given that countries have changed frequently.
-But there are severe conceptual problems: How do we know how a country has looked like in 1600?
-And if we find an historical map of this time, can we trust it?
-How certain can we be that the countries and their borders are true?
-The next problem is that the history of countries can also be contradictory.
-There is not always one story which is supported by all sides.
-There are contested territories, even today, from which it is not clear who they belong to.
-There are “places”, even today, which are not clearly a “country” because some might disagree.
-There is a whole lot of uncertainty and disagreement in the history of countries that this thesis deals with.
+This is a very complicated undertaking, given that countries are frequently in flux.
+There are serious conceptual problems: How do we know how a country looked in 1600?
+And, if we find an historical map of this time, can we trust it?
+How certain can we be that the recorded boundaries reflect the reality of the time?
+Similarly, since there is not always one story which is supported by all sides, we are faced with contradictory histories from rival nations.
+Even today, there are conflicted territories whose ownership is unclear.
+There is a great deal of uncertainty and disagreement in the body of history which this thesis addresses.